How we are doing

 Care Quality Commission report

 We were assessed by the Care Quality Commission (CQC) in June 2015 and their inspection report was published in November 2015, when we were given an overall rating of ‘inadequate’.
-During our most recent inspection, published in June 2017, we were given a new rating of ‘Requires improvement’, however the CQC praised the ‘care and compassion’ patients receive from us, and deemed the care we provide as ‘Outstanding’.
+After being given a rating of ‘Requires improvement’ in a report published in June 2017, in May 2018 we were rated as ‘Good’ overall and the care we provide again rated as ‘Outstanding’.
+In January 2020 we were rated ‘Good’ by the CQC following an inspection of our services and leadership in September 2019.